 The Yes, And…Laughter Lab is directed by the Center for Media & Social Impact and Moore + Associates, in partnership with the entertainment industry and social justice non-profits.
 Its sponsors and funders include Comedy Central, Doris Duke Foundation for Islamic Art’s Building Bridges Program, Luminate, Open Society Foundations, and Pop Culture Collaborative.

 Partners from the entertainment industry, philanthropy and social justice non-profits advise on the Laughter Lab and participate in the pitch events, which are underwritten by our sponsors.

 A competitive incubation lab, pitch training and showcase for diverse

-In 2020, the Laughter Lab will select ten applicants (or teams of applicants) from across the country to pitch their comedy projects, five in New York and five Los Angeles, to a room of hand-picked television and streaming network development executives, comedy producers and directors, cultural strategists, non-profit leaders, and foundation representatives.
+In 2022, the Laughter Lab will select ten or more applicants (or teams of applicants) from across the country to pitch their comedy projects, online or in New York and Los Angeles, to a room of hand-picked television and streaming network development executives, comedy producers and directors, cultural strategists, non-profit leaders, and foundation representatives.
 The goal is to build support around each comedy project to accelerate its impact and influence.

 Laughter Lab comedians overwhelmingly come from diverse communities often overlooked or typecast in Hollywood, including immigrants and refugees, women, queer and trans folks, people of color, and religious minorities.
 The Laughter Lab is an essential part of the comedy and social change landscapes.
 Over time it will become one of the most important places for major networks, platforms and distributors to find exciting new comedy content and creators, while connecting an expanding pool of non-profit and advocacy organizations with potent creative collaborators.